department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

 Your service will provide you with information on when to use SOES.

 <b>Note:</b> If you’re a Public Health service member, you don’t have access to SOES.
-You should continue to use paper SGLV 8286 forms to make changes to your SGLI or FSGLI policy.
+You should continue to use a paper version of the [SGLI Election and Certificate form (SGLV 8286)](https://benefits.va.gov/INSURANCE/forms/SGLV_8286_ed2013-04.pdf) to make changes to your SGLI policy.

 ## How to Use SOES